A Low-Delay MAC for IoT Applications: Decentralized Optimal Scheduling of Queues without Explicit State Information Sharing: Simulation and Experimental Results

 \subsection{Tuning QZMAC}

 One can tune QZMAC by changing $T_p$ and $T_c$ keeping $T_p+T_c=c$, a constant.
-As the number of slots reserved for polling, $T_p$ increases, Fig.~\ref{figDelQzTune} shows that QZMAC with fewer polling slots initially performs better, but at high loads, is overtaken by QZMAC with fewer slots for contention.
-At arrival rates close to $0$ (i.e., $\lambda\approx0$), it is an SU that transmits during most slots.
+As the number of slots reserved for polling ($T_p$) increases, Fig.~\ref{figDelQzTune} shows that QZMAC with small $T_p$ initially performs better, but at high loads, is overtaken by QZMAC with small $T_c.$ At arrival rates close to $0$ (i.e., $\lambda\approx0$), it is an SU that transmits during most slots.
 This is because, with high probability, the PU's are empty and the protocol enters the contention portion.
 Clearly, higher the value of $T_c$, greater the probability of resolving this contention.
 But at high loads ($\lambda\approx\frac{1}{N}$) the PU's are nonempty with high probability and hence, the polling portion is more likely to yield a nonempty queue.
 With a higher value of $T_p$, a nonempty queue can be found and the system does not have to go into contention.
-This trend is expected and opens up avenues for further research about protocols that automatically choose the \enquote{right} $T_c$ and $T_p$ given that the fraction of time occupied by the scheduling portion must not exceed some predetermined threshold.\\
+This trend is expected and opens up avenues for further research about protocols that automatically choose the \emph{right} $T_c$ and $T_p$. \\

-We simulated all three algorithms (QZMAC, EZMAC and ZMAC) once again, in symmetric systems and computed the (empirical) cumulative distribution functions (CDFs) of system backlog with all three (and basic TDMA as an upper bound).
-As Fig.~\ref{figQueueLengthCDFs} clearly shows, QZMAC indeed provides the \emph{stochastically} smallest sum queue lengths, followed by EZMAC (owing to its superior contention mechanism) and finally ZMAC.
-TDMA, as expected, performs the worst.
-With QZMAC, the CDF hits $1$ at $12$ packets, while its closest competitor, EZMAC's CDF has a support that extends until $69$ packets and that of ZMAC extends to $220$ packets.